COVID-19: Health and wellbeing

 We Are With You are working hard to still offer support, advice and treatment throughout the COVID-19 outbreak.
 Phone lines are still open Monday to Friday 9:30am to 4:30pm.
 Recovery workers are also holding telephone and video call appointments if it’s safe to do so.

 Anyone who is prescribed medication by us, has been contacted about any changes to their prescriptions.
 Many are now collecting one or two weeks of medication to reduce trips to the pharmacy and increase social distancing.

 Referrals are still being taken, including prison releases.
-As an alternative to face to face meetings, many are being advised to getdifferent types of support for now, such as online support groups or confidential webchat service on the We Are With You website.
+As an alternative to face to face meetings, many are being advised to getdifferent types of support for now, such as online support groups or confidential webchat service on the With You website.